ADotDong/RankBindingSimilarity/README.md

 ## INSTALLATION AND PRE-REQUISITES

-XXX is an R package that can be run on an R environment.
-However, XXX requires that another software tool, BedTools, be installed and executable in order to run XXX.
+GPSMatch (Genomic-Binding Profile Similarity Match) is an R package that can be run on an R environment.
+However, GPSMatch requires that another software tool, BedTools, be installed and executable in order to run GPSMatch.

 BedTools is a toolset developed and maintained by the Quinlan laboratory at the University of Utah used to compare large sets of genomic features.
 Information relating to BedTools installation and tool function, etc. can be found at http://bedtools.readthedocs.org/en/latest/ .

 ## DESCRIPTION:

-The purpose of XXX is to compute and rank the similarities between the locations of a given query bed file with multiple bed files (database files).
+The purpose of GPSMatch is to compute and rank the similarities between the locations of a given query bed file with multiple bed files (database files).

 The computation makes use of the jaccard index to provide the relative similarity between each file pairing.
 The jaccard index is the overlap of locations for two bed files over the total locations of both bed files, where an index of 0 indicates no similarities and 1 indicates an identical file.